ECB to take aim at strong euro with hints of more stimulus | Business

 Surveys indicate that a recent resurgence in coronavirus infections is sapping investor and consumer confidence, with many fearing fresh restrictions on ordinary life.
 But more importantly for the ECB, inflation has turned negative, raising the risk that longer term price growth expectations also take a hit, leading to a hard-to-reverse downward spiral.

 TRICKS All this leaves ECB President Christine Lagarde with a complicated communications exercise.
-She cannot target the exchange rate but also can't just ignore the euro's rapid rise.
+She cannot target the exchange rate but also cannot just ignore the euro's rapid rise.

-So her aim will be to talk down the currency with hints of more policy action, all without pre-committing.
-Guiding the currency is risky, however, and four ECB board members, including Lagarde and chief economist Philip Lane will speak in the 24 hours after the meeting, suggesting that the ECB is preparing to fine-tune its message if markets react poorly.
+"Ms. Lagarde will need to walk a tightrope, probably hinting that the ECB is monitoring the implications of euro appreciation for price stability, and that all tools can be adjusted as needed to meet the inflation mandate," UniCredit said in a note.
+"That said, we doubt that her rhetoric will be sufficiently bold to trigger a trend reversal in the euro."

 Once it is time to turn words into action, the ECB is likely to keep relying on its 1.35 trillion euro Pandemic Emergency Purchase programme to hoover up even more debt to keep euro zone governments' borrowing costs down.
 While some policymakers argue that the scheme needs to be wound down once the actual crisis is over, bond issuance is expected to spike next year, meaning any hint that the ECB will step back from the market risks pushing yields higher.